aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridjs/how-to-use-download-function/_index.md

     console.log('Save Mode:', saveMode);

     // Implement your custom download logic here
-    // For example: upload to cloud storage, save to custom location, etc.
+    // For example: upload to cloud storage, save to a custom location, etc.
 }

 // Set the custom download function